 If there's too much noise and stress in your life, the last thing the two of you need is more of the same on vacation.

-Instead of coming back from a trip broke and sunburnt, you could return healthier and more at peace with yourself and your partner.
+Instead of coming back from a trip broke and sunburned, you could return healthier and more at peace with yourself and your partner.
 How?
-To nurture mind, body, and spirit, spend your next vacation at a bucolic mountain, desert or island retreat.
+To nurture the mind, body, and spirit, spend your next couple's vacation at a bucolic mountain, desert, or island retreat.

-Omega Institute for Holistic Studies - located in New York's Hudson Valley.
-In summer, a vacation retreat at Omega Institute (minimum stay is two nights) can involve swimming, canoeing, and kayaking on the lake; walking a labryinth; massages; daily classes in yoga, meditation, tai chi, and movement; meditating in the sanctuary; biking country roads; even immersing oneself in the 7,000-volume Ram Dass library and working on a creative project.
+Omega Institute is located in New York's Hudson Valley.
+In summer, a vacation retreat at Omega Institute (minimum stay is two nights) can involve swimming, canoeing, and kayaking on the lake; walking a labyrinth; massages; daily classes in yoga, meditation, tai chi, and movement; meditating in the sanctuary; biking country roads; even immersing oneself in the 7,000-volume Ram Dass library and working on a creative project.

 By focusing on guests' physical, mental, and spiritual well being — not just diet and exercise on a vacation retreat — Miraval offers a huge number of choices related to how to spend time here and achieve its mission of "life in balance."
 While there are regularly scheduled nutrition and fitness classes, each person’s stay is different, and there is no regimented schedule.
 Lodgings consist of casitas with private patios clustered in five villages.
 Upgraded rooms with fireplaces are available.